Basketball Positions: Key Roles and Responsabilities ?

 Power Forwards are one of the positions where teams will play their most athletic player.
 This is because they will sometimes have to switch and play defense on guards.
 Or they may switch and play defense on centers.

-Power Forwards are responsible for getting a lot of rebounds, running the floor, and on some teams making open 3 point shots.
+The Power Forward role is getting a lot of rebounds, running the floor, and on some teams making open 3 point shots.

-The center is your tallest and biggest player on the court.
-Typically plays inside the paint and around the bucket, but as the game changes so do roles of players on the court.
+The center is your tallest player.
+Centers are typically post players that like to play with their back to the basket.
+A center typically plays inside the paint and around the bucket (sometimes called post players), but as the game changes so do roles of players on the court.

 The center typically doesn’t have great ball handling but has good touch and can finish around the basket more efficiently than everyone else.